Adam Barton (Emmerdale): Storylines

 Towards the end of 2009, Holly Barton (Sophie Powles) starts flirting with Aaron Livesy (Danny Miller) and it looks like a relationship is brewing.
 At first, Adam isn't keen but comes around, making friends with Aaron.
 When Aaron suddenly starts playing hard to get with Holly, Adam questions it, but Aaron says it's all part of the plan.
 However, everything slots into place when the boys and Holly go on a "lads" night out.
 When Aaron and Adam are on their way back, they are involved in a car crash and Aaron cuts his head.
 As Adam is checking it out, Aaron leans in for a kiss.
 Adam is horrified and pulls away, questioning Aaron's sexuality, but Aaron convinces him that it's all in his head.
-Not completely convinced, he tells Holly after realizing that she has slept with Aaron but his parents insist he drops it when Holly, refusing to believe Adam, gets annoyed with him.
+Not completely convinced, he tells Holly after realizing that she has slept with Aaron, but his parents insist he drops it when Holly, refusing to believe Adam, gets annoyed with him.
 Aaron watches jealously as Adam gets closer to Scarlett Nicholls (Kelsey-Beth Crossley) and starts dating her.

-In early 2010, Adam is still convinced that Aaron is gay but leaves Aaron alone as he learns that Hannah is being bullied, but is confused about why Victoria Sugden (Isabel Hodgins) did it.
+In early 2010, Adam is still convinced that Aaron is gay, but leaves Aaron alone as he learns that Hannah is being bullied, but is confused about why Victoria Sugden (Isabel Hodgins) did it.
 When sheep on the Barton's farm start being stillborn, John knows something is wrong but doesn't know what.
-When Carl King's (Tom Lister) children, Thomas (Jack Ferguson) and Anya (Ceryen Dean), are hospitalised, Jai (Chris Bisson) and Nikhil Sharma (Rik Makarem) are blamed but tests clear them and Adam remembers moving some toxic barrels a few months back and is shocked to discover he's responsible.
+When Carl King's (Tom Lister) children, Thomas (Jack Ferguson) and Anya (Ceryen Dean), are hospitalized, Jai (Chris Bisson) and Nikhil Sharma (Rik Makarem) are blamed but tests clear them and Adam remembers moving some toxic barrels a few months back and is shocked to discover he's responsible.
 When he confesses to his parents, John goes mad but realises that they have to admit responsibility.
 They are fined by Nathan Wylde (Lyndon Ogbourne) for the cleaning up, so John stops Adam's wages until the bill is paid.

 In April, Adam witnesses Aaron kissing his secret boyfriend, Jackson Walsh (Marc Silcock), but tells Aaron that he'll still be his mate, regardless of his sexuality, and keep his relationship secret.
 On his birthday, Adam and others at The Woolpack see Aaron punch Jackson, after Aaron thinks he's flirting with him in public, resulting in Aaron being arrested.
 When released, Aaron decides he can no longer risk people finding out he's gay and attempts suicide in the garage.
 When Adam and Cain Dingle (Jeff Hordley) discover him, they save him but Aaron reveals that he wishes he had died.